johnazre/docker-create-react-app/README.md

 # OR

-# To run the container with updating the docker container.
-Note that you have to refresh your browser to see changes.
+# To run the container with updating the docker container and automatic browser refresh on save.
 docker container run -it -p 3000:3000 -p 35729:35729 -v $(pwd):/app react:app
 ```